JPMorgan lobbied CFTC a day after losses revealed

-WASHINGTON (Reuters) - JPMorgan Chase & Co (JPM.N) officials met with the U.S. futures regulator one day after revealing a $2 billion loss on trades booked in London, according to information from the Commodity Futures Trading Commission.
+WASHINGTON, May 22 (Reuters) - JPMorgan Chase & Co officials met with the U.S. futures regulator one day after revealing a $2 billion loss on trades booked in London, according to information from the Commodity Futures Trading Commission.

 The five JPMorgan officials visited the CFTC to discuss the overseas reach of U.S. swaps reforms, which the banking industry has argued will put U.S. banks at a disadvantage and increase the cost of hedging.